-Update 17th June: We’ve added more to the list of Shinylocked (cannot be Shiny) Pokémon on the Isle of Armor.
-Gift Pokémon such as Kubfu can not be Shiny.
+Update 23rd October: We’ve added more to the list of Shinylocked (cannot be Shiny) Pokémon in the Crown Tundra, and about Shiny mechanics in Dynamax Adventure.

 What’s new to Shiny Pokémon in the eighth generation games, Pokémon Sword and Shield?
 Quite a lot, actually!
 We’ll cover the new ‘square’ Shiny, explain why it’s possibly better to breed via the Masuda Method than trying for Catch Combos with wild Pokémon, and how to hunt for Shiny Max Raid Pokémon!